 Meet your audience.
 If you have the chance to meet your audience before you speak then you should.
 Try to meet up for coffee during one of the intervals.
 Or mingle with the audience before they come into the main hall.
 When you have actually met your audience it’s amazing how much easier it is to then speak to them.
 Perhaps it shouldn’t be that amazing since your knowledge of an audience is a prerequisite for an effective speech!

 Breathe.
 Undertake some breathing exercises before you are ready to speak.
 That’s before you take the podium.
 So, breathe deeply and slowly and allow any tension to flow away.
 This works because correct breathing is essential for a good speech and it will calm any tensions you might have.
+Coincidentally, it was the same advice given to US athletes in this Michelle Obama speech.

 Be positive.
 Aim to be positive.
 Remind yourself that your audience wants to listen to you, your views, your points and your opinions.
 So, remember that you are the most qualified person to speak on the subject.
 Remind yourself that you know the most.
 You are the most professional.
 Boosting your own self-esteem prior to an event is very important.